p4rkerw/SALSA/Tutorial/README.md

 --rm -it p4rkerw/salsa:latest
 ```

-**(Not required for tutorial) Build a STAR index for 🌶️SALSA** To date, all of the cellranger references have been built with STAR-2.5.1b .
-However, if you are using a different reference you may want to build a new STAR index.
+**(Not required for tutorial) Build a STAR index for 🌶️SALSA** The refdata-gex-GRCh38-2020-A STAR index was built with STAR-2.7.4a, however, earlier cellranger references were built with STAR-2.5.1b .
+If you are using an oldere cellranger reference you will either need to build a new STAR index or download the version of STAR that matches your existing cellranger reference and link the executable to /usr/bin/STAR.
 The command below will build a new index in rna_ref/salsa_star so it doesn't overwrite the existing reference in rna_ref/star.
 You will then need to update the step6_wasp.sh command with --stargenome rna_ref/salsa_star .
-Alternatively, download the version of STAR that matches your existing cellranger reference and link the executable to /usr/bin/STAR .
 The second approach will be much faster.
 ```
 # runtime ~35min
 # STAR \